 Women’s lacrosse has been around for many years but wasn’t adopted by the NCAA until 1982.
 Today, the sport is rapidly growing beyond the East Coast to the Midwest and West Coast.
-Competition for a roster spot on women’s college lacrosse team is fierce.
+Competition for a roster spot on a women’s college lacrosse team is fierce.
 Student-athletes need to be more than just athletic, they need to be well-rounded, versatile competitors that excel athletically and academically.
 As student-athletes begin their recruiting journey, they should start with a strong recruiting profile and commit to clear and timely communication with college coaches at prospective schools.

 To find the right college fit, student-athletes must first understand what collegiate level they are qualified to compete in.
 Once an athlete understands this, they can begin to build a list of target schools within that division to pursue during the recruiting process.
 Student-athletes can prepare to market themselves to these schools by building a profile, creating highlight video, contacting college coaches, competing in tournaments and attending prospect camps.